Procurement playbook - How to drive custom deals on Azure Marketplace

 Billing and invoicing

-To understand billing account types and structures, refer to this guide: Billing accounts and scopes in the Azure portal.
+To understand billing account types and structures, refer to this guide: Billing accounts and scopes in Azure portal.

 Marketplace purchases appear as individual line items on your Azure invoice.

-If you wish to generate an individual invoice for a specific Marketplace purchase, your options vary between the two primary account types:
+If you wish to generate an individual invoice for a specific marketplace purchase, your options vary between the two primary account types:

-• Enterprise Agreement (EA) Accounts:
+Enterprise Agreement (EA) Accounts:

-• Currently, you can't generate separate invoices for individual marketplace purchases for EA customers.
+Currently, you can't generate separate invoices for individual marketplace purchases for EA customers.
 The only supported format is the consolidated invoice.

-• Microsoft Customer Agreement (MCA) Accounts:
+Microsoft Customer Agreement (MCA) Accounts:

-• If you wish to receive a separate invoice for a specific purchase, you can create a new billing group, create or move an Azure subscription under it, and then purchase the SaaS product under that subscription.
+If you wish to receive a separate invoice for a specific purchase, you can create a new billing group, create or move an Azure subscription under it, and then purchase the SaaS product under that subscription.

 Microsoft Azure consumption commitment (MACC)

 Many but not all products in the marketplace are MACC eligible.
-You can filter them using the "Azure benefit eligible" option or look for the cash icon on the offer tiles.
+You can filter them using the Azure benefit eligible option or look for the cash icon on the offer tiles.

 Best practices - real life scenario of private offers

-Lorenzo's journey: Procuring software via Azure Marketplace
+Lorenzo's journey: Procuring software in Azure Marketplace

 Next, Lorenzo coordinates with Adatum Corporation's IT division, who initially requested the software.
-He finds out which Azure subscription they plan to use for the software deployment.
+Lorenzo finds out which Azure subscription they plan to use for the software deployment.
 The subscription owner runs the private offers precheck tool on their account and provides Lorenzo with the billing account ID.

 Lorenzo then provides the billing account ID to Maya.
 In return, Maya sends Lorenzo an email with a link to accept the private offer.